January 30, 2020

 The situation is unclear with the chief data officer role, though.
-CDO is a C-level executive responsible for data availability, integrity, and security in a company.
+CDO is a C-level executive responsible for big data governance, availability, integrity, and security in a company.
 As more business owners realize the importance of this role, hiring a CDO is becoming the norm, with 67.9% of major companies already having a CDO in place, according to the Big Data and AI Executive Survey 2019 by NewVantage Partners.

 However, the CDO position stays ill-defined, particularly in terms of the responsibilities or, to be more precise, the way these responsibilities should be split between CDOs, data scientists, and CIOs.
 It’s one of the roles that can’t be ‘one-size-fits-all’ but depends on the business needs of particular companies as well as their digital maturity.
 Consequently, the CDO position is going to see a good share of restructuring and evolve along with the world becoming more data-driven.

 Data security and privacy have always been pressing issues, showing a massive snowballing potential.
 Ever-growing data volumes create additional challenges in protecting it from intrusions and cyberattacks, as the levels of data protection can’t keep up with the data growth rates.

 There are several reasons behind the data security problem:

 Statistics demonstrate the scale of the problem.
 Statista calculated the average cyber losses which amounted to $1.56 million for mid-sized companies in the last fiscal year, and $4.7 million across all company sizes, as of May 2019.